Berkeley-CS195/sp23/assignments/essay2.md

   page.

 Essay Length
-: Essays should be short: 700-1000 words, excluding references.
-This does not include the cultural mindset paragraph.
+: Essays should be short: 700-1000 words, excluding references and the Cultural Mindset paragraph.

 References
 : Include your references separately at the end of the essay.
 The format is not